Burning (2018)

 Wiki.

-Burning (Korean: λ²λ; RR: Beoning) is a 2018 South Korean-Japanese psychological thriller film co-written, produced, and directed by Lee Chang-dong.
+Burning (Korean: λ²λ; RR: Beoning) is a 2018 psychological mystery film co-written, produced, and directed by Lee Chang-dong.
 The film is based on the short story "Barn Burning" from The Elephant Vanishes by Haruki Murakami, with elements inspired by William Faulkner's story of the same name.
 It stars Yoo Ah-in, Steven Yeun, and Jeon Jong-seo.
 The plot depicts a young deliveryman, Jong-su (Yoo), who runs into his childhood friend, Hae-mi (Jeon).
 They soon meet an enigmatic young man named Ben (Yeun), whom Jong-su becomes suspicious of, and he begins to believe Hae-mi is in danger.

 The first film by Lee after a hiatus of eight years, the film premiered on May 16, 2018, at the 2018 Cannes Film Festival, where it competed for the Palme d'Or; it ended up receiving the FIPRESCI International Critics' Prize at the festival.
 It was released the following day in South Korea and on October 26, 2018, in the United States.